marilenamelas/TRGN510_finalproject/README.md

 FILES ORGANIZATION/LOCATION:

 A) All my files are inside the directory called 'finalproject' on melas@itg.usc.edu server.
 I have organized my fastq raw data inside different subdirectories called, a) Fastq_normal, b) Fastq_tumor_1. c) Fastq_tumor_2, and Fastq_tumor_3.
-I first unzipped them using 'gunzip' command.
-The detailed code/scripts which I used for the STAR alignment and transcript quantificaion using Salmon is described in the R Markdown document uploaded on github.
-The 'quant.sf' files with the transcript quantification metrics are inside the directory 'quants' within each of the subdirectories afore mentioned for each sample individually.
+I first unzipped them using 'gunzip' command.The 'quant.sf' files with the transcript quantification metrics are inside the directory 'quants' within each of the subdirectories afore mentioned for each sample individually.
+The detailed code/scripts which I used for the STAR alignment and transcript quantificaion using Salmon is described in the R Markdown document uploaded on github

 B) Where to find my RDATA:
 Inside the directory 'finalproject' there is another directory called 'R_data'.
 This includes a subdirectory named    'My_work_in_R' which contains two files: a) Mywork_Rdata.rmd and Tables.RData.
 My detailed R script is described in the R script document uploaded on github.